python/core-sprint/README.md

 Repo for Virtual Core Dev Sprint 2020.

-The sprint is scheduled for Oct 19 - 23, 2020.
+The sprint is scheduled for **Oct 19 - 23, 2020**.
 This will be an online event instead of the in-person sprint.

 # About core dev sprint